LBPHacker/R316/manual.md

 Using this script requires some Lua knowledge, but only to the point of familiarity with table syntax.
 Grab r3plot.lua from [the releases page](https://github.com/LBPHacker/R316/releases).
 Beware, it is huge in Lua script terms.
 The script is expected to be run as a Lua function and given a single table as its first parameter: the configuration.

-Running this script erases the simulation and changes some simulation options to get the best possible performance; for example, it disables heat simulation.
-The computer and its peripherals are generally not sensitive to these settings, the intent is simply best performance.

 ### Configuration structure

 Table, required.
 This is the first and only parameter to r3plot.lua.